Neck Stiffness is the clinical entity in which the back of the neck becomes stiff or rigid and the movements of the neck are impaired.

 - Constantly watching a far object for a long period of time

 - Excessive intake of Vata-Kapha dominant food such as heavy to digest oily foodstuff, frozen foods etc.

 - Experiencing excessive stress or anxiety, which can lead to tension in the neck

 - Holding the neck in an abnormal position for a long period, such as cradling a phone between the neck and shoulder

-However, it could be difficult to pinpoint the exact cause if stiffness starts suddenly
+However, it could be difficult to pinpoint the exact cause if stiffness starts suddenly.

-Sometimes neck stiffness is a reaction to an underlying disorder of the cervical spine, which helps support and move the neck in addition to protecting the spinal cord.
+Sometimes neck stiffness is a reaction to an underlying disorder of the cervical spine, which helps support and moves the neck in addition to protecting the spinal cord.
 Several examples of cervical spine disorders that can cause neck muscles to painfully spasm or tighten include: